NorthGlenwalker/ocownerhud/README.md

 - Changed Sensor scan to Region wide was set at 20M, and old system limited to 96M maximum - Done (NG)
 - Added OwnerSay when trying to send a command to a collar not on the Sim - Done (NG)
 - Added ForceSit and ForceStand to leash menu, seamed a good place for them - Done (NG)
-- Added bound and unbound to leash menu as attach/detach standard #RLV folder called bound
+- Added bound and unbound to leash menu as attach/detach standard #RLV folder called bound - Done (NG)
-- Added OwnerMenu to enable 11 non standard commands to be added by the user, and help guild
+- Added OwnerMenu to enable 11 non standard commands to be added by the user, and help guild - Done (NG)
-- Added chat command /7reset to clear the settings in the hud
+- Added chat command /7reset to clear the settings in the hud - Done (NG)
+- Added Subs notecard to load sub name and key into hud from the Subs menu - Done (NG)

 3.800 Owners hud finished items:
 ---------------------------------